 Configuration feature lets you create a preset for technical details like WordPress version, PHP configuration, WordPress configuration, and so on.
 You can also pre-install plugins and themes.

 In templates, you can go beyond just pre-installing plugins and themes, it lets you configure and save your settings.
 To create a template, navigate to the drop-down of the active site that you want to save as a template and select the ‘Save As Template’ option.

 It will then open up to a slide-out from where you can configure settings like:

-If you opt for ‘enable sharing’, then advanced options will be opened to you (they are all in paid version).
-You get the ‘site lifetime’ option, and the ‘disallow file modification’ option if you don’t want others to modify the file.
+If you opt for ‘Sharing’, then advanced options will be opened to you (they are all in paid version).
+You get the ‘site lifetime’ option, and the ‘disallow file modification’ option if you don’t want others to modify sandbox.
 Further, you get a cool feature, where you have the option to collect and require people to enter emails.
 You can even customize the email that people receive and add a branding logo.